 Purchasing a new boot and/or blade is an important investment in your skaters training for the season!

-We recommend that skaters in the JumpStart, Junior and Star Skate Levels do NOT purchase skates from Canadian Tire, Sport Chek, Walmart etc. The boots are not high quality and the staff are not always trainded properly to do fitting or sharpening.
+We recommend that skaters in the JumpStart, Junior and Star Skate Levels do NOT purchase skates from Canadian Tire, Sport Chek, Walmart etc. The boots are not high quality and the staff are not always trained properly to do fitting or sharpening.

-We encourage parents to get their child properly fit for skates and therefore we highly recommend United Cycle as their staff are trained on how to properly fit skates and they have the equipment to heat mold the boots for a perfect fit!
+We encourage parents to get their child properly fitted for skates and therefore we highly recommend United Cycle as their staff are trained on how to properly fit skates and they have the equipment to heat mold the boots for a perfect fit!

 - Make sure that your skater’s boot is fit properly